Jimbly/LD56-dwarfs/README.md

 Start with: `npm start` (after running `npm i` once)

 Post-jam plan:
-  Bonus for doing well
+  playtests
     try playing a planet
       first planet: got 100% research exactly when I hit $3000 survey bonus feels low compared to 4x100 for one Exotic now took 20 probes (I failed ~2-3)
+    another try
+      took 19 probes (failed 1)
+      researched 3/4, found high value exotic early and kept mining it have made more changes: constant schedule
-    X For danger: generate pattern that matches our expected average danger, advanced based on clock time, not progress Sound for bonus going down
+    X For danger: generate pattern that matches our expected average danger, advanced based on clock time, not progress X Bonus for doing well
+  X Sound for bonus going down
   X No probe limit, just quota to finish the planet
   X Survey bonus is per-exotic
-  X High score is: progress towards completion, then min probes launched If any bonus is claimable, do not allow LAUNCH Completed bar w/claimed bonus should look different (solid black)
+  X High score is: progress towards completion, then min probes launched X Completed bar w/claimed bonus should look different (solid black) X If any bonus is claimable, do not allow LAUNCH
+  Add saving of game state to local storage (upon launch, upon sell/dismantle)

 Visuals
   Eyes / snakes